Digioref/AN2DL/README.md

 </div>

-Then, we used the neural network called **ConvNeXtBase** which has 89M of parameters.
-It was modified by adding 4 more *dense* layers for classifications.
+#### Network Architecture
+The implemented network is a **ConvNeXtBase-based transfer learning model** for multi-class image classification, featuring a pretrained backbone with custom fully connected layers to enhance feature representation and regularization.

+##### Backbone
+**ConvNeXtBase:**
+- Pretrained on ImageNet, used as a feature extractor.
+- `include_top=False` excludes the original classification head.
+- Frozen weights to preserve learned low- and mid-level features.

+##### Custom Top Layers
+**Global Average Pooling:**
+- Reduces spatial dimensions while retaining global feature information.
+**Batch Normalization:**
+- Stabilizes training and accelerates convergence.
+**Dropout Layers:**
+- Two stages of dropout (0.2 and 0.25) reduce overfitting.
+**Fully Connected (Dense) Layers:**
+- Four layers of decreasing size: 512 → 256 → 128 → 64 neurons.
+- ReLU activation introduces non-linearity.
+- Optional BatchNormalization (commented out) for further stabilization.

+##### Output Layer
+**Dense Layer with Softmax:**
+- Produces class probabilities for `NUM_CLASSES`.

+##### Training Configuration
+**Loss Function:**
+- Categorical cross-entropy with label smoothing (0.1) to improve generalization.
+**Optimizer:**
+- AdamW with Cosine Decay Restarts for adaptive learning rate scheduling.
+**Metrics:**
+- Accuracy, Precision, and Recall for comprehensive evaluation.

+##### Key Advantages
+- **Pretrained ConvNeXtBase backbone:** leverages rich, hierarchical features from ImageNet.
+- **Custom top layers:** provide flexibility for different classification tasks.
+- **Dropout and BatchNorm:** reduce overfitting and improve training stability.
+- **Mixed precision training:** speeds up computation and reduces memory usage.

+This combination makes the architecture **robust, efficient, and suitable for high-performance image classification tasks**.
 It was first trained on the dataset as is and next **transfer leanring with fine tuning** was performed by unfreezing the layers of the network.

+#### Results
 A validation accuracy of **85.7%** has been obtained after fine tuning.
 The technique called **Test-Time Augmetation** was also used to improve the performances.
 For further details, check the [report](Homework_1/AN2DL_First_Homework.pdf).